 The success of NC State’s Compliance and Integrity Program (Program) is predicated on leadership’s embrace of a culture of compliance and the identification of key goals toward the attainment of the University’s compliance objectives.
 The Program, driven by leadership, emphasizes the University’s commitment to integrity, a culture of compliance, and the promotion of the highest ethical standards for all employees.
 Consistent with NC State’s values and strategic goals, the Program is designed to create a culture of constant improvement in order to achieve excellence.
 Achieving excellence requires constant attention, self-assessment and a commitment to improvement.
 In order to provide leadership and oversight of the Program, the University Compliance Steering Committee and Compliance Officials Working Group have been created.
-The University Compliance Manager position has been established to direct and manage the Program.
+The University Compliance, Ethics, & ERM Officer position has been established to direct and manage the Program.

 The University Compliance Steering Committee provides executive leadership and oversight of the Program, with a mission of promoting excellence in NC State’s efforts to comply with its legal, regulatory, and ethical responsibilities.
 The Steering Committee is responsible for approving the University’s ethics, compliance, and training priorities and has oversight responsibility for the University’s compliance efforts.
 The Chancellor has designated the Steering Committee as the primary point-of-contact on organizational compliance matters with the Audit, Risk Management and Finance Committee of the Board of Trustees.

 - Executive Vice Chancellor and Provost (Chair)